jehboyes/finance_manager/docs/source/glossary.rst

         increased in August: if a staff member was in their probationary period in August, then their increment will be automatically awarded at the end of their probationary period; alternatively, if August does not intersect their probationary period, they will not receieve an automatic spine point increase.

+        Spine points are stored in the :py:class:`finance_manager.database.spec.spine` table.